legopanbrickworx/StudioCustomColorCreator/README.md

 LegoPan Brickworx Bricklink Stud.io Custom Color Generator for Windows version 1.0

+Thanks to Petrus G for your help finding the details on file locations and what to change in order to create these custom colors and inspiring me to write a script to automate the process!
+You know who you are :)

 ------------------------------------------------------------------------------------

 This script file is designed to create and add custom colors to Bricklink Stud.io.